sleroy/SonarEsLintPlugin/README.md

 * EsLint rule breaches should be shown in the web view

-##EsLint installation and configuration
+## EsLint installation and configuration
 By default, SonarEsLintPlugin will look for a version of EsLint installed locally within your project (i.e. in node_modules\eslint\bin), relative to the sonar-project.properties file.
-This may not be what you want, so you can set this directly via the ```sonar.ts.eslintpath``` configuration setting:
+This may not be what you want, so you can set this directly via the ```sonar.eslint.eslintpath``` configuration setting:
 * At project level
 * Globally, for all projects

 If analysis is failing, run ```sonar-runner``` with the ```-X -e``` options for more diagnostic information, including a note of where the plugin is searching for ```eslint```.
 Bear in mind that if running on a build server, the account running the build will need access to the path to ```eslint```.

 By default, SonarEsLintPlugin will look for a EsLint configuration file called eslint.json next to the sonar-project.properties file.
-You can override this using the ```sonar.ts.eslintconfigpath``` configuration setting if this isn't the case for your project.
+You can override this using the ```sonar.eslint.eslintconfigpath``` configuration setting if this isn't the case for your project.

 Here an configuration example for .eslintrc.json